 Taxpayers should understand that an audit in no way implies suspicion of criminal activity.
 Tax returns are complicated documents carrying financial data that must be evaluated to confirm accuracy.

 The audit process is known as an examination and does not imply that you have intentionally made an error.
-The IRS contacts individuals for a variety of reasons, in fact.
+In fact, the IRS contacts individuals for a variety of reasons.

-Many tax returns are chosen based on random sampling and income document matching.
-Some are chosen based on other factors like income or unusual deductions.
+Some returns are chosen based on other factors like income reported or unusual deductions.

 Other reasons you may be audited: